Multimodal Clustering with Role Induced Constraints for Speaker Diarization: Datasets

 We use a collection of psychotherapy sessions recorded at a university counseling center (UCC), and specifically the sessions in the sets denoted as UCC$_{train}$, UCC$_{dev}$ and UCC$_{test_1}$ in~\cite{flemotomos2021automated}.
 Each session is a dyadic conversation between a \textit{therapist} and a \textit{patient}, thus falls under case (3) according to the categorization of Section~\ref{sec:method}.
 The dataset comprises 97 participants (23 therapists and 74 patients), with no speaker overlap between the train/dev/eval sets.
 The sessions have been professionally transcribed and the transcribed segments have been forced-aligned with the audio.
-More details on the dataset are provided in Table~\ref{table:ucc_data}. \textit{This American Life}\footnote{\url{www.thisamericanlife.org}} (TAL) is a weekly podcast and radio show, with each episode structured as a story-telling act with multiple characters.
+More details on the dataset are provided in Table~\ref{table:ucc_data}. \textit{This American Life}\footnote{\url{www.thisamericanlife.org}} (TAL) is a weekly podcast and radio show.
 The authors in~\cite{mao20b_interspeech} have curated a dataset of 663 TAL episodes aired between 1995 and 2020.
 We use the audio-aligned utterances provided, with the recommended train/dev/eval split, and with the archived audio standardized as in~\cite{mao20b_interspeech}.
 Each episode features on average 17.7 speakers (std=8.7) with variable speaking times.
 The dataset, described in Table~\ref{table:tal_data}, has been annotated with speaker IDs and with three speaker roles, those of \textit{host}, \textit{interviewer}, and \textit{subject}.
 However, the provided role information was not helpful for our purposes, since multiple speakers may play the same role within an episode and, at the same time, a single speaker may play multiple roles (with some episodes having the same speaker occasionally playing all 3 roles).
 So, we chose to annotate as \textit{host} utterances only the ones spoken by Ira Glass and assign all the other utterances to a \textit{non-host} speaker role.
-Ira Glass is the host and executive producer of the show and speaks for $18.6\%$ of the time during the entire dataset\footnote{For reference, the second single most-talking speaker of the dataset is Nancy Updike, speaking for $1.6\%$ of the time.}.
+Ira Glass is the host and executive producer of the show and speaks for $18.6\%$ of the time in the entire dataset\footnote{For reference, the second single most-talking speaker of the dataset is Nancy Updike, speaking for $1.6\%$ of the time.}.
 Since different roles always denote different speakers (but the inverse does not hold since there are multiple \textit{non-host} speakers), this dataset falls under case (1) according to the categorization given in Section~\ref{sec:method}.
+Of course, we should note that, since this annotation strategy is speaker-dependent, the role recognition algorithm applied is also expected to capture speaker-specific, and not purely role-specific, information.